smcgithub4me/hello-world/README.md

 # hello-world
 My first repository
-What am I doing here?
 Hello world, this is exciting!
 Time to learn to code.
 I'm grateful for this new adventure.